open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/DECLARE.html.md

 **Parallel Retrieve Cursors**

 Greenplum Database supports a special type of cursor, a parallel retrieve cursor.
-You can use a parallel retrieve cursor to retrieve query results, in parallel, directly from the Greenplum Database segments, bypassing the Greenplum coordinator.
+You can use a parallel retrieve cursor to retrieve query results, in parallel, directly from the Greenplum Database segments, bypassing the Greenplum master segment.

 Parallel retrieve cursors do not support the `WITH HOLD` clause.
 Greenplum Database ignores the `BINARY` clause when you declare a parallel retrieve cursor.